OUR PLATFORMS

 [sīdəˌkīn] noun

-To accomplish that, we have developed three distinct protein engineering platforms at Synthekine.
-We believe our platforms enable us to engineer next-generation cytokine therapeutics biased toward certain receptors, and importantly away from others, in order to avoid cytokine-mediated toxicities and drive deep and durable responses across a wide range of cancers and inflammatory diseases.
+To accomplish that, we have developed three distinct cytokine engineering platforms at Synthekine.
+We believe our platforms enable us to engineer next-generation cytokine therapeutics biased toward certain receptors, and importantly certain immune cell subsets that express them, in order to avoid cytokine-mediated toxicities and drive deep and durable responses across a wide range of cancers and autoimmune / inflammatory diseases.

 To engineer our selective cytokine partial agonists, we alter or tune the wild-type cytokine’s receptor-binding surface to enhance binding to receptors on efficacy-driving cell types and simultaneously diminish binding to receptors on toxicity-driving cell types.
 The result is a modified cytokine, or mutein, that allows for the selective agonism of cytokine signaling on specific cells to maximize efficacy and minimize toxicity.

 For example, our data suggests that the efficacy of IL-2 is the result of the proliferation and activation of certain immune cells, namely tumor antigen-activated T cells.
-Furthermore, our data suggests that the toxicity of IL-2 is primarily driven by non-specific activation of a wide range of lymphocytes, such as NK cells.
+Furthermore, our data suggests that the toxicity of IL-2 is primarily driven by non-specific activation of a wide range of lymphocytes, such as NK cells and naïve T cells.
 To address the therapeutic index challenges of IL-2, we have designed our IL-2 partial agonist, STK-012, to bias its activity towards tumor antigen-activated T cells.
+STK-012 is in a Phase 1b clinical trial for solid tumors, with a focus on non-small cell lung cancer (NSCLC) and renal cell carcinoma (RCC).

-We are also developing partial agonists of other cytokines, such as IL-12 for the treatment of cancer and IL-10 for the treatment of inflammatory diseases.
+We are also developing partial agonists of other cytokines, such as IL-12 for the treatment of cancer, and IL-22 for the treatment of inflammatory and metabolic diseases.

-In order to facilitate selective in vivo activation and expansion of adoptive cell therapies, or ACTs, we have developed a novel cell therapy platform which utilizes engineered derivatives of naturally occurring cytokines that act as selective ligands for complementary, engineered cytokine receptors.
-This orthogonal ligand-receptor signaling platform uses a lock-and-key approach, wherein a modified cytokine receptor (the “lock”) is engineered into the ACT and can be selectively stimulated by a modified cytokine ligand (the “key”).
+To facilitate selective in vivo activation and expansion of adoptive cell therapies, or ACTs, we have developed a novel orthoIL-2 technology which utilizes an engineered derivative of a naturally occurring cytokine that acts as a highly selective ligand for a complementary, engineered cytokine receptor complex.
+This orthogonal ligand-receptor pair can be used in a lock-and-key approach, wherein a modified cytokine receptor (the “lock”) is engineered into the ACT to make it inducible by a modified cytokine ligand (the “key”).
 This approach allows for cytokine-receptor binding completely independent of the endogenous cytokine system, allowing for controlled and enhanced in vivo expansion of cells of interest without toxicities emerging from the uncontrolled expansion of the infused ACT or the indiscriminate activation of the endogenous immune system.

 Designing surrogate cytokine agonists represents a novel engineering approach to create a completely new pharmacologic class of cytokine therapeutics.
 Extracellular receptor dimerization is a fundamental mechanism by which most cytokines initiate signal transduction.
 Native cytokines bind to the extracellular domain of two or more cell surface cytokine receptor subunits and dimerize or multimerize the receptor to drive signaling within the cell.
 We have demonstrated that this intracellular signaling can be tuned by altering dimerization proximity or geometry of the cytokine receptor subunits.

-Unlike our partial agonist platform, where we employ targeted mutagenesis, our surrogate cytokine agonist platform enables us to combinatorially dimerize or multimerize receptor subunits in ways wild-type cytokines or mutein-based approaches cannot.
+Unlike our partial agonist platform, where we employ targeted mutagenesis, our surrogate cytokine agonist platform enables us to dimerize or multimerize receptor subunits in ways wild-type cytokines or mutein-based approaches cannot.
 This gives our surrogate cytokine agonist platform the potential for an almost unlimited array of biased signaling possibilities, including non-natural pairing of cytokine receptor subunits to create new biology and drive novel cell selectivity and signaling.
-We are exploring our first sets of surrogate cytokine agonists in preclinical studies and continuing to expand our library of surrogate cytokine receptor binders.
+We have entered into industry collaborations with this technology and are continuing to expand our library of surrogate cytokine receptor binders.

 Cytokine Partial Agonists